robbdimitrov/pixelgram/API.md

 ### Upload an image

 An image asset has to be uploaded before creating an Image object.
-The returned image name is used for the `url` parameter.
+The returned image name is used for the `filename` parameter.
 File size should be less than 1MB.
 This is used for uploading user's avatars as well.

 ```